gbfootball/stereo-matching-using-minimum-spanning-tree/README.md

-# Stereo Matching Using Minimum Spanning Tree - About Project
+# Stereo Matching Using Minimum Spanning Tree

 This project is about implement of stereo matching by minimum spanning tree (MST).
 Simultaneously, this project is one part of my graduation project.